Britain is now helping Trump play Big Man in the Atlantic with oil tanker raid

 The Marinera was chased across the oceans, switched its nationality to Russian mid-journey, painted Moscow’s flag on its side and chugged along shadowed by one of Vladimir Putin’s submarines.

-But the elite sailors beneath the sea offered the aging tanker no real protection.
-And while the Kremlin has loudly condemned Donald Trump’s abduction of Venezuela’s president Nicola Maduro, the Marinera’s voyage did not end with nautical fisticuffs between two nuclear powers.
+But the elite sailors beneath the sea offered the ageing tanker no real protection.
+And while the Kremlin has loudly condemned Donald Trump’s abduction of Venezuela’s president Nicolas Maduro, the Marinera’s voyage did not end with nautical fisticuffs between two nuclear powers.

 It demonstrated a fake rivalry between the Kremlin and the Oval Office.
 And it made Britain, sandwiched between the two, look rather silly in sending its P8 Poseidon and A400M Atlas aircraft to help with the show.